By Your Side Throughout Probate Or Estate Administration

 The death of a loved one is always an emotional event.
-Despite the family’s exhaustion, in the days and weeks that follow someone will be given the overwhelming responsibility of serving as the executor for the estate – often an adult child or relative of the deceased who lives out of the area.
+Despite the family’s exhaustion, in the days and weeks that follow, someone will be given the overwhelming responsibility of serving as the executor for the estate – often an adult child or relative of the deceased who lives out of the area.

-As attorney-in-fact (pursuant to a power of attorney), conservator, guardian, executor, administrator or trustee you, the fiduciary, are responsible for handling the affairs of another.
+As attorney-in-fact (pursuant to a power of attorney), conservator, guardian, executor, administrator or trustee, you, the fiduciary, are responsible for handling the affairs of another.
 Clients may prefer to handle some of the work themselves, relying on us primarily for advice.

 When relationships or communications among beneficiaries and the executor are strained, our office will act as an intermediary, fielding calls from beneficiaries regarding their rights and reasonable expectations.

 Our lawyers also represent the interests of beneficiaries of estates and trusts and can assist in cases when someone dies intestate (without a properly executed will).
 In cases when a will or trust is contested, our trial attorneys have the experience and skill to aggressively protect the rightful heirs in negotiations and litigation.

 You Do Not Need To Face These Difficult Issues Alone

 If you or someone you care about is facing probate or estate planning issues, a lawyer at our firm will take the time to get to know you before determining your needs.
 Contact our offices online to begin the conversation.
 Or, you can dial 856-673-0048 to reach us in Cherry Hill or 609-398-3447 to contact our Linwood location.

 For general information, see our articles on current topics.